jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 * scrolling?
 * Devices extend Cloneable?
 * When creating user accounts, does there need to be a verification step if the new account is to be an Admin?
+* How should we parameterize the dynamic creation of scenes?
+Controll flow goes: controller calls setView(viewType); withing setView(), the client creates and populates a new scene.
+See FXClient.java for context and extra notes.

 ### Logistic Questions
 * JAVAFX vs Spring?